imanshaterian/.well-known/README.md

 # guess-game
+This is a guess game .The program chooses a number you should try to find it.
-this is a test for using github and git features and moving forward in tech univerce i hope you like it
+I hope you like it
 Iman Shaterian